 Questions on ordering kits.

 Q: Do you sell kits?

-A: Yes, I do sell assembled and tested Open.Theremin V3 shields.
-I produce in small batches.
-Please check the Small Batch Store for availability.
+A: Yes, we do sell assembled and tested Open.Theremin shields.
+Boards are produced in small batches.
+Please check our online shop for availability.
 The design is open source so you can also make modifications and improvements or even build the boards your self.
-I do not sell Open.Theremin.UP / RC / LC anymore and I do not sell plain circuit boards or parts.
+We do not sell Open.Theremin.UP / RC / LC and OpenTheremin V3 anymore and we do not sell plain circuit boards or parts.